username227/Cinnamon-6.2-theme/README.md

 <code>/home/<i>username</i>/.local/share/themes</code>

 If you are on Arch or an Arch-derivative, you can also download the package from releases, or install from the AUR [here](https://aur.archlinux.org/packages/cinnamon-6.2-theme).

+Then, you can apply the theme from within Cinnamon by opening up Themes from Settings.